The Oil Painting Medium Nobody Fully Explains

 The drawback of this medium is that the recommended ratio for adding to your traditional oil paints is only 5 to 10%.
 This means you can’t really achieve a thin consistency for underpainting as you could with Odourless Mineral Spirit.

-Also, it takes longer to dry than if you were to use Odourless Mineral Spirit.
+Also, it takes longer to dry than using Odourless Mineral Spirit.

 Can you use linseed oil with the Medium-W